blueag8/Photography_Website/README.md

 # Testing

 ### Manual
-Tested multiple devices using Chrome Dev Tools.
+Tested multiple devices using both Chrome Dev Tools on desktop and tested on mobile phone.
+Responsive a
-Responsive
-Iphone 6/7/8
-Ipad

 Manually tested on Iphone 6